 About the Boise State School of Social Work

 The School of Social Work at Boise State University prepares graduates in Idaho and the Pacific Northwest for beginning social work practice with individuals and families, groups, organizations and communities, and for advanced practice with individuals and families.
 We are committed to human rights, social and economic justice, egalitarianism, and respect for diversity.
-Campuses are located in Boise, Lewiston, Coeur d’Alene and Twin Falls.
+Campuses are located in:

 The undergraduate program has offered a bachelor of arts in Social Work since 1966, and is the oldest social work program in Idaho.
 Our graduate program was established in 1991, and was accredited in 1992.

 In June 2006, the Northern Idaho Advanced Standing MSW Program began in Lewiston and Coeur d’Alene.
-A three-year, full-program option began in Lewiston and Coeur d’Alene in August 2008.
-Advanced Standing and Full-Program MSW Programs were also started in August 2008 in Twin Falls.
+A three-year, regular program option began in Lewiston and Coeur d’Alene in August 2008.
+Advanced Standing and Regular Program MSW Programs were also started in August 2008 in Twin Falls.

 - Promote academic excellence that integrates social work theory and practice with community-based experiential learning and focuses on improving the human condition globally.